Hungarian Cucumber Salad

 If you want to make a cucumber salad that will have people nagging you for the recipe, this is it.

-This authentic Hungarian cucumber salad (or uborka saláta) is the perfect mix of creaminess, sweetness, and sharpness – all rolled into one perfect bowl.
+This authentic Hungarian cucumber salad – known as uborkasaláta – is the perfect mix of creaminess, sweetness, and tanginess, all in one bowl.

-In any case, this cucumber salad has to be one of our absolute favorites because it’s a nice balance of sweet with creamy and just enough bite from the fresh garlic.
+It’s one of our absolute favorites because it’s a nice balance of sweet and creamy with just enough bite from the fresh garlic.

 Recipe Tips